-Most of the vendors who I buy my grocery from know that I always am on a lookout for new ingredients.
+Most of the vendors who I buy my grocery from know that I always am on the lookout for new ingredients.
 So when my vendor saw me curiously looking at this gorgeous yellow-green beauty, he knew it was new to me.

 He promptly picked it up, put it in my bag, and shared the procedure of using it.
 This is kind of our fixed routine now.